horizontalsystems/Bitcoin-Explained-Guide/README.md

 Some of the wallets that have the fee estimation/recommendations capabilities are bread wallet (https://brd.com), unstoppable wallet (https://unstoppable.money)

 After the transaction is included in the block it can be already considered as completed.

+6. Transacting with Bitcoin

+// add content
+// - that section would outline all available credit cards (crypto to fiat cards)

 ## 6. Bitcoin Nodes and Mining